foundata/guidelines/oci-container-image-guide.md

 - Every image repository owner MUST automate the repository's release-security controls; a release assembled by hand is not a release.
 - A release MUST run through ConClear in an authorized release environment, using a clean release checkout of a reviewed, committed source revision.
 - The complete release workflow through promotion MUST be runnable on a secure, maintainer-controlled Linux workstation.
 CI MAY invoke the same workflow but MUST NOT be the only implementation of release logic.
-- For a local release, ConClear MUST build from an isolated checkout or detached worktree of the selected application commit.
+- For every release, ConClear MUST build from an isolated checkout or detached worktree of the selected application commit.
 This repository contains the Containerfile, `conclear.toml`, build scripts and dependency declarations.
 The ordinary worktree may be dirty, but uncommitted or untracked files MUST NOT enter the release.
 - The release workflow MUST execute these steps in order.
 ConClear orders its steps; the authorized release environment orders external steps.

 The links define each step's requirements.